Sargam5360/Titanic-Survivor-Data-Analysis/README.md

 In this project, I analyzed titanic dataset and then communicate my findings about it.
 I used the Python libraries NumPy, Pandas, and Matplotlib to make my analysis easier.

 Tasks to achieve from this project:
-## After completing the project, you will:
+## After completing the project, I will:

 Know all the steps involved in a typical data analysis process